spollard/josh-works.github.io/_drafts/i_quit_again.md

 > If you are not intentional in how you interact with Facebook/Instagram, your interaction is determined by their "user engagement" team.

-Engage in the world around you on your terms, or someone elses.
+Engage in the world around you on your terms, or someone else's.

 Phone: